 For some strange reason I feel like the main course.

-As I walk upstairs to find a bathroom, bedroom doors open to scenes from Arabian nights, without bodies yet.
-Candle lit water bowls with floating frangipani dot paths to the King size beds.
+As I walk upstairs to find a bathroom, candle lit water bowls with floating frangipani dot paths to the King size beds.

 A strange little man jumps from the shadows and pulls me towards a bed.